saa-ts-dacs/dacs/part_I/chapter_2/3_title.md

 Paul Hibbet Clyde and Mary Kestler family papers

-**2.3.12** Optionally, if the materials were created, assembled, accumulated, and/or used in the context of familial relations but one person’s material predominates, record that person’s full name followed by the word _family_.
+**2.3.12** Optionally, if the materials were created, assembled, accumulated, and/or used in the context of familial relations but one person's material predominates, record that person's full name followed by the word _family_.

 Andrew Swanson family papers